 History of Workflow

-History of workflow dates back far further than you would imagine.
+History of workflow and workflow management dates back far further than you would imagine.

 Workflow isn’t a new modern way of working but one that started many years ago to try and improve productivity and efficiency in manufacturing.